 The outcome of my extensive research into all the crib mattresses on the market is that the Naturepedic No-Compromise Organic Crib Mattress is currently the only waterproof organic crib mattress available in the U.S. that is genuinely non-toxic.

-Polyurethane foam, the typical crib mattress filling material, is made from petroleum with toxic chemical additives.
 Potential health effects of polyurethane foam that have been reported on manufacturer material safety data sheets (MSDS) include cardiac arrhythmias, breathlessness, chest discomfort, irritation of mucous membranes, headache, coughing, asthma-like allergic reaction, dizziness, weakness, fatigue, nausea, blurred vision, and reduced pulmonary function.
 Something worth considering is when a baby has what seems to be a cold or other virus, he or she may possibly be reacting to the mattress.

 Mattresses made with polyurethane foam and PVC are highly flammable and will burn quickly if ignited.
 When these mattresses burn, extremely hazardous gases are formed and released into the air.
 Because of this, the U.S. government requires mattress manufacturers to meet strict flammability standards.
 Most do this by adding more toxic chemicals.
 Polybrominated diphenyl ethers (PBDEs) are the primary fire retardant chemicals which have been used in mattresses for decades.
 The chemicals in foam products break down and are likely to leach out into the surrounding air.
 Research has shown that microscopic particles from fire retardant chemicals contaminate household dust.
 So babies are exposed to fire retardants in 3 ways:

 Because of the huge public outcry against PBDEs (particularly pentaBDE), and because California has already banned it, mattress manufacturers are moving away from PBDEs.
 However, they still need to meet the government flammability standards, and their mattresses are still filled with petroleum-based polyurethane foam or so-called “soybean foam”, which remains highly flammable.
 So they are merely replacing these PBDE chemicals with other fire retardants, whether as additives or as barriers.
 In general, the mattress manufacturers do not reveal the actual specific chemicals that are used to meet the government flammability regulations, and this is perfectly legal being that the law doesn’t care how a mattress meets the standard or what chemicals are used, but only that the flammability standard is met.

 Let’s clarify what it means to be organic.
 When referring to agricultural products (regardless of whether edible, like cherries and tomatoes, or non-edible, like cotton), organic refers to the way that the agricultural products are grown, raised, and processed.
 Only the fiber used in a mattress, such as cotton or wool, can be considered organic per the agricultural standards since these are agricultural products.
-Other materials in a mattress, such as a plastic covering or innersprings are not agricultural, therefore cannot be organic per the agricultural standards.
+Other materials in a mattress, such as a plastic covering or innersprings are not agricultural, therefore cannot be organic.

 If cotton is organic, it is grown without the use of toxic pesticides and fertilizers.
 This is important because cotton is a highly sprayed crop and the residues from pesticides can remain in the cotton fiber.
 Plus organic cotton goes a long way to protect the health of our environment.